Product Recommendation Engine

 Real-time recommendation APIs

-Low-latency recommendation APIs that serve personalised recommendations in real time, typically under 100ms for homepage, product detail page, and cart recommendations.
+Low-latency recommendation APIs that serve personalized recommendations in real time, typically under 100ms for homepage, product detail page, and cart recommendations.
 Precomputed recommendation caches for high-traffic surfaces, real-time user event processing for recency weighting, and feature stores that make user context available to the recommendation model without repeated computation.

-Email and push personalisation
+Email and push personalization

 A/B testing and impact measurement